30 November 2018

 An orphaned girl on a farm in the dry plains of Kansas

-Her mother took Frances out of the The Gumm Sisters act and together they travelled across America where she would perform in nightclubs, cabarets, hotels and theatres solo.
+Her mother took Frances out of The Gumm Sisters act and together they travelled across America where she would perform solo in nightclubs, cabarets, hotels and theatres.
 In 1935, Frances was signed by Louis B. Mayer, mogul of leading film studio MGM, after hearing her sing.
-It was then that her name was changed from Frances Gumm to Judy Garland, after a popular 1930s song 'Judy' and film critic Robert Garland.
-Tragedy followed two months later, when her father died of meningitis in November 1935.
+Her name was changed from Frances Gumm to Judy Garland, after a popular 1930s song 'Judy' and film critic Robert Garland.
+Tragedy followed two months later when her father died of meningitis in November 1935.

 In 1939, Judy shot to stardom with The Wizard of Oz (Victor Fleming, 1939), in which she portrayed Dorothy, an orphaned girl living on a farm in the dry plains of Kansas who gets whisked off into the magical world of Oz on the other end of the rainbow.
 Her poignant performance and sweet delivery of her signature song, 'Over The Rainbow', earned Judy a special juvenile Oscar statuette in 1940 for Best Performance by a Juvenile Actor.